Can You Go To Jail for SBA Loan Fraud?

 The government passed the Cares Act intended to alleviate individuals from economic difficulties as a result of the pandemic.
 For small businesses, two types of loans were created through the SBA which includes the PPP (Paycheck Protection Program) and the EIDLP (Economic Injury Disaster Loan Program).
 The first thing to consider before agreeing to any SBA federal or institutional loan relief is the reason for the loan.
 Many business owners accept loans blindly in good faith, hoping that everything will work out because they now have the funds to organize their business accordingly.

 A lack of a solid plan for utilizing funds or estimation of repayment counts as a recipe for disaster.
 Small business owners fall victim to their loans more often than not resulting in default.
 Another facet to consider is the terms of the lease.
 What is the interest rate?
 When do the first monthly payments begin?
 According to SBA debt relief, small businesses with deferred loans will begin making six monthly payments after the deferment period ends.
-Looking into these terms, or going over it with a criminal defense lawyer will discourage any suspicion of SBA loan fraud and prevent an audit that may cause a business owner to face federal charges.
+Looking into these terms, or going over them with a criminal defense lawyer will discourage any suspicion of SBA loan fraud and prevent an audit that may cause a business owner to face federal charges.

 How to Protect Yourself From Loan Fraud